Study Vault

 Exam Tip

 Always state the scale clearly in scale diagram problems.
-For example: "1 cm represents 10 N." The examiner expects to see the scale, the construction lines, and the measured resultant.
+For example: "1 cm represents 10 N." The examiner expects to see the scale, the construction lines, and the measured resultant with both its magnitude and direction stated.

 Perpendicular Vectors (Pythagoras)